 Simple English definitions for legal terms

-Read a random definition: by God and my country
+Read a random definition: effect

 The Department of Labor (DOL) is a part of the government that helps people who work or want to work.
 It was made a long time ago to make sure that people who work have good conditions and get paid fairly.
 The DOL has many rules that employers have to follow, like paying a minimum wage and not making people work too much.
 They also make sure that people are not treated unfairly because of their race, gender, or religion.
 The DOL also helps people learn new skills and find jobs.
 They study how many people are working and how much things cost in the country.
 Many states have their own departments of labor too.